DFE-Digital/sts-plan-technology-for-your-school/docs/GitHub-Workflows.md

 And will update the PR with the Plan results so reviews can easily see what changes will be applied to the infrastructure.

+### code-pr-check workflow

+* Builds the main solution file (`plan-technology-for-your-school.sln`), and runs all its unit tests
+* Builds the database upgrader project
+* Builds and runs the unit tests for the `Dfe.PlanTech.Web.Node` project

+### e2e-tests workflow

+* Clears out all submissions for a particular testing establishment reference, so that all tests are fresh
+* Runs end-to-end tests using Cypress

 ## Deployment pipelines

 The following GitHub workflows are used when a PR is merged into the `main` branch